-Appendix C — Acronyms, Notation, and Sign Conventions
+Appendix C — Acronyms, Notation, Sign Conventions, and Computing

 This appendix describes acronyms, notation, and sign conventions that are used throughout Reaction Engineering Basics.